-Pursuant to the Agency Agreements, to assist with effecting sales of Trust Units, the Issuer has retained the Agent to act as selling agent of the Trust Units and the Agent may retain subagents.
-For details of the compensation paid to sellers and finders, including to Agent, see "Purchase Options".
-In addition to the sales commissions described in "Purchase Options", the Issuer shall:
+Pursuant to the Agency Agreement, to assist with effecting sales of Trust Units, the Trust has retained the Equiton Agent to act as selling agent of the Trust Units and the Equiton Agent may retain sub-agents and the Trust may, from time to time, retain other selling agents in addition to the Equiton Agent.
+For details of the compensation paid to sellers and finders, including to the Equiton Agent, see "Purchase Options".
+In addition to the sales commissions described in "Purchase Options", the Trust shall:

-- (a) pay to the Agent wholesale costs of up to 1.25% of the gross proceeds of this Offering, other than for Trust Units purchased pursuant to the Deferred Sale Charge Option, and wholesale costs of 0.5% of the gross proceeds of the Offering of Trust Units purchased pursuant to the Deferred Sale Charge Option (collectively, "Wholesale Costs"); - (b) pay to Agent a dealer fee of up to 1.5% of the gross proceeds of this Offering made through such dealer, respectively ("Dealer Fee"); and - (c) pay to the Agent a fee of 0.5% of the gross proceeds of this Offering ("Fee").
+(a) pay to the Equiton Agent and the other Selling Agents wholesale costs of up to 1.25% of the gross proceeds of the Offering, other than for Trust Units purchased pursuant to the Deferred Sale Charge Option, and wholesale costs of 0.5% of the gross proceeds of the Offering of Trust Units purchased pursuant to the Deferred Sale Charge Option (collectively, "Wholesale Costs");

+- (b) pay to the Equiton Agent and the other Selling Agents a dealer fee of up to 1.5% of the gross proceeds of the Offering made through such dealer, respectively ("Dealer Fee"); - (c) pay to the Equiton Agent and the other Selling Agents a fee of 0.5% of the gross proceeds of the Offering ("Fee"); and - (d) pay to the Equiton Agent and the other Selling Agents the costs and expenses incurred by the Selling Agents in connection with the offering.

-For example, assuming \$10,000,000 of gross proceeds is realized on the sale of the Trust Units, the aggregate sales commissions to be paid to the Agent or sub-agent will vary based on the Class A Purchase Options selected by the Subscribers and number of Class F or Class I Trust Units subscribed to, the Issuer will incur Wholesale Costs of up to \$125,000, Dealer Fees of up to \$150,000, and a Fee of \$50,000.
+For example, assuming \$10,000,000 of gross proceeds is realized on the sale of the Trust Units, the aggregate sales commissions to be paid to the Equiton Agent or sub-agent or other Selling Agent will vary based on the Class A Purchase Options selected by the Subscribers and number of Class F or Class I Trust Units subscribed to, the Trust will incur Wholesale Costs of up to \$125,000, Dealer Fees of up to \$150,000, and a Fee of \$50,000.

-The Issuer has agreed, subject to certain exceptions, to indemnify the Agent and their directors, officers, employees and agents against certain liabilities, including, without restriction, civil liabilities under Canadian securities legislation, and to contribute to any payments the Agent may be required to make in respect thereof.
+The Trust has agreed, subject to certain exceptions, to indemnify the Equiton Agent and may indemnify the other Selling Agents and their directors, officers, employees and agents against certain liabilities, including, without restriction, civil liabilities under Canadian securities legislation, and to contribute to any payments the lead agents may be required to make in respect thereof.

-RELATIONSHIP BETWEEN ISSUER, AGENT AND OTHER RELATED PARTIES
+RELATIONSHIP BETWEEN THE TRUST, THE EQUITON AGENT AND OTHER RELATED PARTIES

-The Agent, the Asset Manager and Property Manager (Equiton Partners) and the General Partner are all Affiliates of each other, as they are each controlled by Jason Roque and each entity is a Related Party to the Issuer.
-These entities may have significant influence over the Partnership and therefore, the financial results of the Issuer.
+The Equiton Agent, the Asset Manager, the Property Manager and the General Partner are all Affiliates of each other, as they are each controlled by Jason Roque and each entity is a Related Party to the Trust.
+These entities may have significant influence over the Partnership and therefore, the financial results of the Trust.
 You should review this section carefully.
 See "Risk Factors - Significant Influence by Jason Roque and Equiton Partners, - Potential Conflicts of Interest with Asset Manager and Property Manager".

-The Agent
+The Equiton Agent

-Jason Roque, a Trustee of the Issuer, indirectly, through wholly owned Subsidiaries, controls the Agent and is a director and President of the Agent.
-In addition, Helen Hurlbut, a Trustee of the Issuer, is Chief Financial Officer of the Agent.
-As a result, the Agent is a Related Party to the Issuer.
+Jason Roque, a Trustee and Chief Executive of the Trust, indirectly, through wholly owned Subsidiaries, controls the Equiton Agent and is a director and President of the Equiton Agent.
+In addition, Helen Hurlbut, a Trustee and Chief Financial Officer of the Trust is Chief Financial Officer of the Equiton Agent.
+As a result, the Equiton Agent is a Related Party to the Trust.

-In addition, the Agent acts exclusively for certain companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque, or which hold securities in companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque.
+In addition, the Equiton Agent acts exclusively for certain companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque, or which hold securities in companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque.